erran-r7/multiple_vagrantfiles/README.md

 # Multiple Vagrantfiles
-Read the Vagrantfile in this repository to see information on creating MultiVM Vagrantfiles.
+Read the `Vagrantfile` in this repository to see information on creating Multi-VM `Vagrantfiles`.
 I've seen something similar to the following in Vagrant core:

 `Vagrantfile`: